hakbar0/NC-NEWS-Back-Front-End/README.md

 ![alt text](/Images/mobileArticle.png)

 The article page first checks if the states have any values.
 As the default value of the state is '' which is a falsely value.
-This mean the loading gif will keep displaying until, the state has a truthy value.
+This means the loading gif will keep displaying until, the state has a truthy value.
 We then make a request to Firebase to retrieve all the data for all articles.

 ![alt text](/Images/articleBlock.png)

 You can see all stories are kept under a sort of key known as Stories which I defined.
 As shown in the image we get the articles back in a massive nested objected.
-So, to extract all articles, I need to convert this object to an array, and then map over this new array.
+So, to extract all articles, I need to convert the object to an array, and then map over this new array.
 I also use the array method, reverse to reverse the array to make sure the newest articles come first.
 As Firebase by default returns oldest first.

 Note: This should hopefully make it to easier understand how all the other pages work.